 If we’re going to be honest, the shed and outdoor area are neither immaculate nor perfectly manicured like a lot of the spaces we visit, but then again, it wouldn’t look right if it were – war isn’t pretty afterall.
 This is both a working space and a preservation of military history.

-Further to that, John erected the second hand structure himself which is an incredible feat in itself, let alone for a bloke who, at the time, was in his fifties.
+Further to that, John erected the second hand structure himself which is an incredible feat, let alone for a bloke who, at the time, was in his fifties.

 “I put this building up on my own.
 It was standing behind the Brunswick Tech in Melbourne and a whole lot of friends and family helped me pull it down.
 Unfortunately, when the time came to put it up again they were all busy doing something else… I don’t blame them though,” he says with a grin.
 “I borrowed a pin jib crane and used long bits of rope to get the walls and ceiling up.
 We’ve got 20ha of land all up here and the building takes up 331 squares.”